 Featured image: Shutterstock

 Dominic Jubemi is primarily into legal practice.
-However, he has built and is grooming fundamental skills in FX trading and audio engineering and is an aspiring writer.
+However, he has taken interest in building and grooming fundamental skills in FX and Crypto trading, audio engineering and in the nearest future, fiction writing.